 Young apple trees need lots of water.
 They need to be watered frequently and deeply.
-In our orchard park we water our newly planted trees up to three times a week with three large buckets of water each time.
+In our orchard park, we water our newly planted trees up to three times a week, with three large buckets of water each time.
 That’s about 15 gallons of water.
-We have clay soil which retains water.
+We have clay soil, which retains water.
 If you have sandy soil, you may need to water even more frequently.

 Like humans, apple trees need food.
-Think about it.
-Your apple tree gets its nutrients from the soil and uses those nutrients to expand its root system, grow leaves, blossoms and branches, and to produce nutrient-rich fruit for us.
+Think about it: your apple tree gets its nutrients from the soil and uses those nutrients to expand its root system, grow leaves, blossoms and branches, and to produce nutrient-rich fruit for us.

 If you don’t feed your tree, it won’t have the energy to do any of those jobs very well.
 So, if your apple tree produces unappealing apples – or no apples at all - that may be because the poor thing is starving.

-But these ready-to-go fertilizers or nutrients spikes can actually irreversibly damage your tree – and your soil – if they are not customized to your unique soil needs.
+These ready-to-go fertilizers or nutrients spikes can actually irreversibly damage your tree – and your soil – if they are not customized to your unique soil needs.

 That’s why I always advise new growers to keep it simple.
 The best apple tree fertilizer is nutrient rich mulch.
 You spread it on the soil over the roots of your apple tree once a year, in the early spring.
-It will provide food for your tree and you won’t risk the damage linked with overfertilizing.
+It will provide food for your tree, and you won’t risk the damage linked with overfertilizing.